matter-labs/zksync-web-era-docs/docs/dev/concepts.md

 **Operators** are the actors that perform basic zkSync functionalities.
 They are charged with creating blocks, bundling the transactions, performing the calculations and submitting the data to the main Ethereum chain for verification.

-## Who creates blocks in zkRollups?
+## Who creates blocks in ZK Rollups?

 As stated above, blocks are created by the operators.
 At this time zkSync is solely run and operated by the zkSync team's servers, and is therefore centralised; however, this is intended to be transitioned to a decentralised system in the near future.